 These burgers are best eaten right away, but they also freeze really well, and they do ok for a few days in the fridge too.

-The best way to freeze these Mushroom Walnut Burgers is in patty form before they hit the frying pan.
-If your freezer is big enough, place the patties in an even layer on a baking sheet and freeze until solid.
+The best way to freeze these Mushroom Walnut Burgers is after frying them.
+If your freezer is big enough, place the fried patties on a parchment paper-lined baking sheet and freeze until solid.
 Once they’re solid, transfer them to a plastic bag or a sealed container and keep them frozen for up to a month.

 Frequently asked questions